 Cupcakes are a popular way to showcase seasonal flavours and themes, and understandably so!
 They’re cute and small, and the decorating options are endless.
 When I found out that apples were our #FoodieMamas ingredient for September I knew cupcakes were the perfect choice!
 These Apple Caramel Cupcakes are sweet and delicious with an apple and spice-infused base and beautifully fluffy homemade caramel buttercream frosting.
 Garnish them with a homemade apple chip and you’ve got a gorgeous fall treat that no one can resist!

-The Pioneer Woman's Easy Caramel Sauce, but the rest of this recipe is my own.
+The caramel sauce recipe was inspired by The Pioneer Woman’s Easy Caramel Sauce, but the rest of this recipe is my own.

 For the cupcakes:

 1/2 tsp sea salt